Developing Power Apps in a developers team

 Scenario B: «Grow together»

-When choosing scenario B, every dev must checkout the latest develop branch and initialize a new feature branch – always before he starts to work on the epic or task that has to be implemented.
+When choosing scenario B, every dev must checkout the latest develop branch and initialize his / her own new feature branch – always before he / she starts to work on the epic or task that has to be implemented.
 Don’t forget to push the branch to the central repository (backup and collaboration purpose).

 Each new feature should be on its own branch (that can be pushed to the central repository for backup / collaboration purposes).
 When a feature is finished, it is merged back into the develop branch.